 The Jungle Scout Web Application helps to find profitable niches and products by searching a comprehensive Jungle Scout database of Amazon listings as depicted in this Jungle Scout review.
 It gives the flexibility to narrow down the search by category, price, rank, sales, revenue, etc, and provide total control in finding a unique product.

-You can tweak the search criteria to get the refined search results with Jungle Scout’s web application.
+You can tweak the search criteria to get refined search results with Jungle Scout’s web application.
 I will recommend playing around with these settings to get the specific niches and sub-niches to focus on.

 Jungle Scout – Chrome Extension

-This comprehensive Jungle Scout review will help you to understand that Jungle Scout Chrome extension help Amazon sellers to provide information about a niche while they are browsing to find product niche on Amazon.
+This comprehensive Jungle Scout review will help you to understand that the Jungle Scout Chrome extension help Amazon sellers to provide information about a niche while they are browsing to find product niche on Amazon.
 It will display the opportunity score of a niche with other column data to guide you to select a niche.

 The Opportunity Score is a Jungle Scout’s algorithm graded on a scale of 1-10 where 10 is the highest opportunity and 1 is the lowest.
-The score is calculated based on all listings extracted and their demand according to units sold, competition and listing quality score.
+The score is calculated based on all listings extracted and their demand according to units sold, competition, and listing quality score.
 This Jungle Scout review will help you to understand it.

 Which Jungle Scout to buy?

-It really depends upon your budget, if you are on a tight budget then go for Jungle Scout Chrome Extension but if you can afford then go for web application.
+It really depends upon your budget, if you are on a tight budget then go for Jungle Scout Chrome Extension but if you can afford then go for a web application.

-As it is a limited time offer to help build your Amazon business, so jump in while it lasts.
+As it is a limited-time offer to help build your Amazon business, so jump in while it lasts.
 Check the Jungle Scout’s 30% off deal here.